tjesi/TTM4205/README.md

 Office:   &ensp;&ensp;&ensp;&nbsp;  [Electro B211](https://link.mazemap.com/DBIM3jA0)
 Webpage:  &nbsp;                    [ntnu.edu/employees/caroline.sandsbraten](https://www.ntnu.edu/employees/caroline.sandsbraten)

+## Reference Group

+Get in touch if you have signed up for the course and want to be involved :)

 ## Piazza Forum

 We will use Piazza as a forum in this course.